 Engoo Blog Language Tips

-Most people have probably been in a situation like this before - whether it's at work, at a social event, or even with friends and family members.
+Most people have probably been in a situation like this, either at work, at a social event or even with friends.
 So how can you respond to these questions in English?

 Saying “No”

-In most situations, you should not have to give information you are uncomfortable giving.
-The most direct way to do this is to simply say that you will not answer the question.
-However, even though you are saying "no," you can still do it politely.
+In most situations, you should not have to give information you're uncomfortable giving.
+The most direct way to do this is to simply refuse to answer the question.
+However, you can still do this politely with the phrases below.

 I'm sorry, but I'd prefer not to say.